hdShang/arxiv-daily/docs/cs-AI/2025-06-27/papers/250622183v1-a-different-approach-to-ai-safety-proceedings-from-the-columbia-conv.md

 ---
 layout: default
-title: A Different Approach to AI Safety: Proceedings from the Columbia Convening on Openness in Artificial Intelligence and AI Safety
+title: "A Different Approach to AI Safety: Proceedings from the Columbia Convening on Openness in Artificial Intelligence and AI Safety"
 ---

 # A Different Approach to AI Safety: Proceedings from the Columbia Convening on Openness in Artificial Intelligence and AI Safety